New Betting Sites For August 2022

 Mr Play are a co-owned by Aspire Global and Marketplay LTD, which seems to create a good mix of big solid backing from Aspire with personalisation from Marketplay.
 The brand, launched in 2017, has a more unique feel to it than the other AG sites in the network and this has given them success in the gaming market over the last few years.

 The casino boasts games from over 20 of the biggest developers, such as SG, Play’n Go, NetEnt, Microgaming, IGT and Realistic (to name a few) and this has resulted in a lot of players using the brand regularly.
 In 2019 Mr.Play launched a sportsbook and as with the gaming side this was fully loaded from the outset.

 Being SB Tech powered means this is a serious book for proper bettors, not just a casino add on.
 The likes of 10Bet use SB Tech and they are regarded as a leading established betting site.
 This means you get over 35 sports (including horse racing, not very common with new sites), >10,000 pre-match markets a month, one of the best in-play products, and innovative features such as Pulse Betting.

-The big backing behind the brand also means they have a suite of banking options, 24/7 customer care and good promotions.
+The big backing behind the brand also means they have a suite of banking options, great customer care, and respectable promotions.
 The more personal element of the partnership also shines through though giving the brand a less corporate feel.

 ProgressPlay are known as a major player in the casino and gaming world running hundreds of sites and white-labels, Ruby Bet, however, is one of their first moves into the sportsbook market and therefore they are putting a lot of resources behind this brand.